Bruce Rader can be seen weeknights on WAVY-TV, and is the host of the Fox 43 Sportswrap every night at 10:43 on Fox 43.

-Known more for his position as the long time Sports Director of WAVY-TV and WVBT-TV for the past 35 years, Bruce’s work with various charitable organizations, as well as his own Bruce Rader Charities Foundation, has helped raise hundreds of thousands of dollars in the Hampton Roads area.
+Known more for his position as the long time Sports Director of WAVY-TV and WVBT-TV for more than 40 years, Bruce’s work with various charitable organizations, as well as his own Bruce Rader Charities Foundation, has helped raise well over one million dollars in the Hampton Roads area.

 Several Hampton Roads institutions over the years have honored Bruce.
-In 2007 Rader was the recipient of the George A. Bowles, Jr. Broadcast Journalism Award from the Virginia Association of Broadcasters.
-The award is presented every year to a broadcast news journalist who has longevity in Virginia broadcasting, is respected by his peers and who exhibits enthusiasm for his work and the community.
+He is a past recipient of the George A. Bowles, Jr. Broadcast Journalism Award from the Virginia Association of Broadcasters.
+The award is presented to a broadcast news journalist who has longevity in Virginia broadcasting, is respected by his peers and who exhibits enthusiasm for his work and the community.
 Hampton University President William R. Harvey presented Bruce with “The Presidential Award for Outstanding Citizenship”, recognizing him for virtues of decency, dignity, and human rights.
-In 2005 Bruce was inducted in the CIAA Hall of Fame.
-In 2006 Bruce was presented the Abe Goldblatt Memorial Award by the Norfolk Sports Club, a lifetime achievement award.
+In 2005 Bruce was inducted in the CIAA Hall of Fame and was presented the Abe Goldblatt Memorial Award by the Norfolk Sports Club, a lifetime achievement award.

 The annual Bruce Rader/St. Jude Golf Tournament in May hosts a sell-out field, including stars from professional sports and Hollywood, and has raised hundreds of thousands of dollars for St. Jude Children’s Hospital.

 Bruce has covered some of the top national and international sporting events over the years.
 Multiple Super Bowls, World Series games, college football bowl games, and more than 25 Daytona 500’s and major NASCAR events.
 Bruce was selected to cover Olympic Games in Atlanta, Georgia, Sydney, Australia and Athens, Greece.